mila-optim/mila-optim.github.io/index.md

 ## About me

-I’m a Belgian second-year research M.Sc student in artificial intelligence at the University of Montreal under the supervision of Prof. <a href="https://scholar.google.com/citations?user=xsUkTCEAAAAJ&hl=fr">Houari Sahraoui</a>, currently working on guiding reinforcement learning policies using computer programs.
+I’m a Belgian second-year research M.Sc student in artificial intelligence at the <a href="https://www.umontreal.ca/" target="_blank">University of Montreal</a> under the supervision of Prof. <a href="https://scholar.google.com/citations?user=xsUkTCEAAAAJ&hl=fr">Houari Sahraoui</a>, currently working on asymptotic approximation of computer programs’ functional correctness via a game-theoretic formulation of program testing using GANs.

 One could consider my life goal as *"Understanding the real through building an abstraction that captures its essence"*.
 In my opinion, achieving that goal must be through math and physics.
 Driven by that idea, I'm self-studying pure math and physics in my free time.
 Building a theory of intelligence is a crucial part of that journey as humans make, understand, and interpret reality through their brains.
 For that, I like thinking about what artificial neural networks, as well as how they work, are telling us using mathematical frameworks.